jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-Containers.md

 $ docker stop $(docker ps -q)  #on windows use: FOR /f "tokens=*" %i IN ('docker ps -q') DO docker stop %i
 $ docker system prune
 ```

+## Next Part
+Proceed to next lab which will show you how to work with [Dockerfiles](Hands-on-with-dockerfiles.md).

 ## Credits
 This lab was adapted from https://github.com/Lybecker/ContainerWorkshop.